Taekwon Don’t Eat That!

 Firstly, lets take away some of the “worry”.

 A recent study by “The New England Journal of Medicine” did a survey over three countries, USA, Japan and Germany and the general result was that their weight gain over the holiday period was less than 1kg by the end of the holidays.
 This was researched on nearly 3,000 participants.
-They also found that more than 50% of the people who gained the (barely) kilo lost it once they returned to work and their everyday lifestyle.

 So enjoy a little less worry from those facts!